Root Canals Sherwood Park

 When the pulp and nerve of a tooth becomes infected or inflamed the tooth will need a root canal.
 This inflammation or infection can be due to a variety of reasons including:

-If you feel like you may need a root canal or are looking for relief, visit our website and contact one of our team members who will be able to put your mind at ease and book a consultation.
+If you feel like you may need a root canal or are looking for relief, contact us to arrange a consultation with one of our dentists.